KirillTregubov/SoundInsights/README.md

 ## Assignment 2

-All detailed information related to Assignment 2 not covered on this page can be found in [Assignment 2]().
+All detailed information related to Assignment 2 not covered on this page can be found in [this document](https://github.com/KirillTregubov/csc302/blob/main/docs/A2Deliverable.md), including a description of what we planned to implement in A2 as well as a progress report on our milestones.

+Meeting notes for A2 are weeks 5-8.
+Roadmap and tech stack are the same as from A1.

 ## Features

-- **Get recommended tracks**: Get recommended tracks based on an ML model.
+- **Get recommended tracks**: Provide up to 5 Spotify tracks and get recommended tracks based on an ML model.

 ## Planned Features